ibm-cloud-docs/direct-link/faqs.md

 ## Is there an SLA on the XCR connections up to the account’s BCR connection?

 There is no SLA on DirectLink today.
 Customers can achieve 99.999% effectively with 2 or more Direct Links properly configured for failover using BGP, but IBM cannot control that or provide an SLA on it.

+## How can I set up HA for my Direct Link Dedicated Hosting deployment?

+We offer 2 diverse ports with Direct Link Dedicated Hosting solutions.
+The customer has to set up the BGP failover, because the ports are not redundant to each other.
+That is, HA is created by the customer on the infrastructure we provide.
+For more information, see this document:  https://console.bluemix.net/docs/infrastructure/direct-link/diversity-models.html#models-for-diversity-and-redundancy-in-direct-link